BishopFox/badPods/yaml/hostnetwork/README.md

 Connection to 172.17.0.1 10255 port [tcp/*] succeeded!
 ```

-If the read-only port is open, run `tcpdump`, recording the output to a file for a few minutes.
+If the read port is open, run `tcpdump`, recording the output to a file for a few minutes.

 **Warning:** Sniffing on an interface with a lot of traffic can cause the interface to DROP traffic, which is not what you want in an production environment.
 I suggest picking one port at a time for your packet captures (e.g., 10255, 80, 8080, 3000 25, 23)
 **Warning:** Always run `tcpdump` with the `-n` flag.
 This turns off name resolution, and if you don't, the name resolution will bring the capture, and potentially the host, to its knees.